Generalized Transformation Design: metrics, speeds, and diffusion: Conclusion

 \section{Conclusion}

+\TEXTNEW{Here we have shown the extent to which all the distinct types of transformation design might be repackaged into a general formalism.
+Although this process has necessarily involved approximations, we have shown that it is possible to make a clear distinction between the mathematical design step and the subsequent choice of which physical model is used to implement it.}{(6)}

-From the perspective given here, there is absolutely nothing ``magic'' about transformation optics, acoustics, or any of the other transformation domains -- as long as we are prepared to tolerate approximations.
-If we are lucky enough to have a pre-specified metric, e.g. if we want some sort of black hole analog, then we can map this directly to a speed-squared matrix and use our knowledge of materials (or of metamaterials) to work out an implementation.
+Indeed, from the perspective given here, there is absolutely nothing ``magic'' about transformation optics, acoustics, or any of the other transformation domains -- as long as we are prepared to tolerate approximations.
+If we have a pre-specified metric, then we can map this directly to a speed-squared matrix and use our knowledge of materials (or of metamaterials) to work out an implementation.
 Alternatively, and this is the usual case, if we have a useful scheme for reconfiguring the flow or location of the light or acoustic waves (or rays), then we can simply transform our design (``reference'') metric -- usually the vacuum, but this is not a requirement -- directly into the necessary device metric.
 This process involves the calculation of only a couple of matrix multiplications at each point in the transformed domain.
 Then, as before, the demands of any specific implementation are straightforward to identify.

 Notably, we can see that if we eschew issues of impedance handling and changes in volume measure the wave and ray transformation procedures to be used are the same.
 This is not to deny the importance of impedance, merely to note the similarities between transformations of waves and rays.
 Further, the ``obvious'' process of matched modulation of both constitutive parameters -- e.g. $\epsilon$ and $\mu$ in optics, $\kappa$ and $\rho$ in acoustics -- gives the natural choice of impedance mismatch, even if the design intent is only for a ray T-device.